emagiz/emdocs/howto/upgrade-to-eMagiz5.md

   ## 3. Preparation steps

 3.1) **Using the [releases documentation](https://github.com/emagiz/emdocs/blob/master/howto/deploy-releases.md)** create a copy of your latest Create phase for every environment(testing, acceptance and production) which can be considered the eMagiz 4 backup of this process so rename them accordingly(e.g. eMagiz4 backup).
-Make sure that each backup contains the versions of the flows that are currently running on that environment and only the flows that correctly running on production.
-It is recommended that the acceptance and production environments are the same.
+Make sure that each backup contains the versions of the flows that are currently running on that environment and only the flows that are correctly running on production.
+It is recommended that the acceptance and production environments have the same flows running.
 It can be done by using the point 2.4 from  [this documentation](https://github.com/emagiz/emdocs/blob/master/howto/deploy-releases.md)

-3.2) **Make sure** the runtimes you would like to upgrade are running before starting the migration process.

 3.2) **Go to** Create -> Settings -> Message bus settings and copy the technical name of the bus.
 Then go to Deploy -> Properties and create 2 (or 4 if you have a failover bus) new properties for the host and port of the jms server(s).
 They should all be global, of type string and have the following content: